SimenAB/DAT250_Expass_3/dat250-expass5.md

 <h2> Experiment Assignment 5</h2>

 ### The things I did
+ - Started a container in docker for the assignment
  - Added redis implementation in build.gradle
  - Created a redis_expass5 test class
  - Added redis access class to add key-value pairs